 The idea of this recipe, like many others, came to me spontaneously after a trip to Seattle where I could feel the proper fall.
-I really wanted something seasonal and warm.
+I wanted something seasonal and warm.

-After the trip, my fridge was virgin empty: only one red onion, 50 ml Sauvignon blanc, 5 sprigs of thyme, a little parmesan, butter, some artichokes and a pack of pasta.
+After the trip, my fridge was virgin empty: only one red onion, 50 ml Sauvignon blanc, five sprigs of thyme, a little parmesan, butter, some artichokes and a pack of pasta.
 How to combine all this?
 Very simple!

 - 3 cups of pasta zuchetti

 - 50 ml white wine, preferably Sauvignon Blanc